wilu-conference/wilu-conference.github.io/about/code.md

 ## Contact Information
 * Incidents may be reported by email, by telephone or in person.
 * Email: <{{ site.email }}>
-* Telephone: {{site.telephone}}
+* Telephone: {{site.telephone}} Phone number will be announced at the beginning of the conference.
 * To report anonymously, please text the phone number above.

 At least two WILU Planning Team members involved in the event will be designated as Code of Conduct administrators.
-These administrators will be identified in advance and at the event should a delegate need to contact them.
 The WILU 2020 Conference Code of Conduct administrators are Melissa Helwig and Denyse Rodrigues.

 Adapted from the [Ontario Library Association Code of Conduct for OLA Events](http://www.olasuperconference.ca/about/code-of-conduct/) , [the Canadian Alliance of Student Associations’ Code of Conduct](https://www.casa-acae.com/code_of_conduct) and the [Munin Conference on Scholarly Publishing Policy on Sexual Harassment](http://site.uit.no/muninconf/?page_id=1358)